Indigenous Youth Internship Program

 - Support Indigenous youth to develop their leadership skills

 - Provide opportunities for Indigenous youth to contribute and improve relationship building between Indigenous communities/organizations and the provincial government

 - Contribute to closing the social and economic gaps that exist between Indigenous people and other British Columbians

 How it works

-- Interns are placed with a government ministry for 9 months, then with an Indigenous organization for 3 months, doing important work, such as engaging communities, developing policies and programs, managing projects, promoting healthy lifestyles, participating in adjudications and negotiations, and conducting research
+- Interns are placed with a government ministry for 9 months, then with an Indigenous organization for 3 months.
+They will do important work such as engaging communities, developing policies and programs, managing projects, promoting healthy lifestyles, participating in adjudications and negotiations and conducting research

 - Interns are mentored through the year and have opportunities to attend workshops and conferences, take courses and receive career coaching